+Fig 11: Enable/disable code unicity check in file import

 !!!
 WARNING: Don’t “import ok lines” for more than one file at the same time.
 Once you click on “import ok lines” for an import, you have to wait for this file to be proceeded and imported before importing other lines.
+The system is slow when the same user import two files at the same time

 Localities Import